skyoo2003/helm-charts/README.md

 ## Contributing

-We'd love to have you contribute!
+I'd love to have you contribute!
 Please refer to our [contribution guidelines](CONTRIBUTING.md) for details.

 ## [License](LICENSE)

 The MIT License

-Copyright (c) 2020-2021 Sung-Kyu Yoo
+Copyright (c) 2021 Sung-Kyu Yoo